michaelnpsp/Grid2StatusSpecRole/README.md

 # Grid2StatusSpecRole

-This is a plugin for the addon World of Wacraft Grid2 that shows the role status of players in raid or group based on the specialization and talents of each player.
+This is a plugin for the World of Wacraft addon: Grid2 that shows the role status of players in raid or group based on the specialization and talents of each player.

 ## Features: